Department of Physics

 PHYS 2230.
 Introduction to Computational Modeling for Physics.

 This course is an introduction to computational concepts and tools that physicists use for data analysis, simulation and modeling, and visualization in research and dissemination.
 Python and its various libraries are emphasized.
-Prerequisite: PHYS 1430 with a grade of "D" or better.
-Corequisite: PHYS 2425 or PHYS 2435 either with a grade of "C" or better.
+Prerequisite: PHYS 2325 and PHYS 2125 with grades of "C" or better.
+Corequisite: [PHYS 2326 and PHYS 2126] or [PHYS 2335 and PHYS 2135] with grades of "C" or better.

 2 Credit Hours.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.